 Not only is Santa Fe famous for its delicious cuisine (hello chocolate and chillies!), it is also a cultural hub which has a vibrant art scene with over 250 art galleries within its downtown area.
+Definitely consider joining a walking tour to take it all in.
 If you’re looking to get outside and enjoy the sunshine, there are a variety of activities to choose from, including biking and hiking to San Antonio Hot Springs.

 10. Milwaukee, Wisconsin

 Don’t be scared of February’s low temperatures in Milwaukee!
 While it may be cold during this time of year, there is still so much to enjoy about this Midwestern gem.
 Get outside and try one of the many winter sports in and around the city.
 From snowshoeing to curling, you can do it all within the Milwaukee Metropolitan Area.

 If you’re feeling daring, you can even surf on Lake Michigan at Bradford Beach!
 After a full day of winter sports and hiking, head downtown to enjoy a warm meal and some of the best craft beer in the country (don’t skip out on the famous fried cheese curds!).